jittiz/DND-Obsidian/DND1/Note.md

 instability comes when a the BBEG that is immortal appears single handily destroying a small fortress. this will appear a little further in to the story of the campaign.

 Name of charracter are from whitch place they are from or what race or maybe family

+Quest to figgure out what would win. one of each magical creature or 1 billion insects